-A list of options for 3rd year 2016 - 2017 will be available at the beginning of Hilary Term 2016, and details of arrangements published on the 2nd year Weblearn as this information becomes available.
+A list of options for 3rd years in 2017 - 2018 will be available at the beginning of Hilary Term 2017, and details of arrangements published on the 2nd year Weblearn as this information becomes available.

-You will be able to discuss your choice of options with Course Co-ordinators at an "Options Discussion Meeting" early in Hilary Term.
+You will be able to discuss your choice of options with Course Co-ordinators at an "Options Discussion Meeting" early in Hilary Term of your second year.